 Stiltner said music excites the memory.

-“We can sing songs we learned way back when we can't remember much else,” he said.
-“I've had a couple of members unsolicited this year saying how much, how meaningful this year has been for them, and largely because of their participation in the choir.”
+"We can sing songs we learned way back when we can't remember much else," he said.
+"I've had a couple of members, unsolicited, this year saying how meaningful this year has been for them, largely because of their participation in the choir.”

-Claire Burke is a Licensed Clinical Professional Counselor and Art Therapist at the Institute of Therapy through the Arts in Evanston.
-She works closely with people with Alzheimer’s disease.
-She said older adults need this kind of cognitive stimulation.
+Claire Burke, a licensed clinical professional counselor and art therapist at the Institute for Therapy Through the Arts in Evanston, works closely with people with Alzheimer's disease.
+She said older adults benefit from this kind of cognitive stimulation.

-“These older individuals kind of come to life because they get this joy,” she added.
-“They have this sort of wonderment.
-It often feels like a childlike wonderment of the arts.”
+"These older individuals kind of come to life because they get this joy," she said.
+"They have this sort of wonderment.
+It often feels like a childlike wonderment of the arts."

 Barb Turley, 88, made her way from the choir as the concert ended.

-“I love the people in it,” she said.
-“I love the feeling that we get being together, and we make lots of singing mistakes, and we get to laugh at it and enjoy it and then get to work hard and sing right.”
+"I love the people in it," she said.
+"I love the feeling that we get being together.
+We make lots of singing mistakes, and we get to laugh at it and enjoy it, then work hard and sing it right."

 She and her friend Ann Badaluco both sang in choirs when they were younger.
 Badaluco said singing makes her "feel warm."